compgeolab/euler-inversion/REPRODUCING.md

 > Some notebooks might take several minutes to run, depending on the resources
 > of your system.

-Alternatively, you can use GNU/Make (which should be installed in your conda environment) to run each notebook and produce its outputs (usually the figures from the paper).
-The `Makefile` provides the rules for executing them.
-The notebooks will only be executed if the corresponding figure files are older than the notebook files, which generally won't happen unless you modify one of the notebooks or the Python source code files in `code`.
-Run `make` in the base folder of the repository to execute all of the notebooks that need to be run.

 ## Generating the preprint PDF

 The `paper` folder provides all of the LaTeX sources used to generate the paper